awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 # `httpChecksum` Trait

 AWS services use the `httpChecksum` trait on their Smithy operations to enable flexible checksums.
-There are four properties to this trait:
+There are four properties of this trait:
-- `requestChecksumRequired` represents if a checksum is required for the HTTP request
+- `requestChecksumRequired` identifies if a checksum is required for the HTTP request
-- `requestAlgorithmMember` represents the opt-in status for sending request checksums (a non-null value means "enabled")
+- `requestAlgorithmMember` identifies the member which conveys the checksum algorithm to use when sending checksums
-- `requestValidationModeMember` represents the opt-in status for validating checksums returned in the HTTP response
+- `requestValidationModeMember` identifies the member which conveys the opt-in status for validating checksums returned in the HTTP response
-- `responseAlgorithms` represents a list of strings of checksum algorithms that are used for response validation
+- `responseAlgorithms` identifies a list of strings of checksum algorithms that are used for response validation

 ### Deprecating `httpChecksumRequired`